Tips for Remote Learners - Fall 2020

 It is helpful to maintain a daily routine.
 Try to do your school work at the same time you would have been in class.
 Maintain your habits for in-person classes by taking notes and participating in whatever way you can.
 Stay on top of checking and managing your email.

 You will be expected to use Moodle.
 Make sure you log in and familiarize yourself with each of your courses.
 Your professor has tried to include all of the essential information but please ask if you cannot find due dates, assignments, or exam dates.
 If you are supposed to submit assignments through Moodle, ask your instructor if you can email them as a back-up plan in case something doesn't work right for you.
 There could be technical issues or problems around software or programs they will want you to use.
 Do not wait until the last minute to set them up.
 Do it early and email your professor if you run into any issues.

 Do not assume your classes will be easy

-Online courses can be self-paced, but in the case of a face-to-face class going online suddenly you may encounter unanticipated challenges.
+Online courses can be self-paced, but in the case of a face-to-face class having remote options may mean unanticipated challenges.
 Try to use the same pattern of in-class time, study time, and homework time.
 You will be responsible for teaching yourself much of the material you learn in the book and on Moodle.
 This is where a study group comes in handy.
 Your instructor will do their best to ensure you understand the material but do not hesitate to ask questions if you do not understand something.

 Organize your notes and yourself